JKomskis/COP3530-S19-Huffman-Algorithm/README.md

 ### Linux

-1. Opne your terminal of choice
+1. Open your terminal of choice
 2. Run the following command to update your packages:

 ```bash